 The den started as a white box; how did you give it personality?

 One ceiling beam was structural so we added a grid to make it more interesting.
 We wanted to use the peacock color somewhere without it being overwhelming, so we kept the room’s built-ins and painted them in Benjamin Moore’s Dark Harbor.
 And we applied khaki Thibaut grass-cloth wall covering, which has a lot of visual texture.
 The windows are all different heights; by hanging Roman shades above the casings, we were able to establish consistency.

 Why do you think grass cloth is having a moment?

-People want natural products and grass cloth is just that.
+People want natural products by Face Natur and grasscloth is just that.
 It is interesting even though it’s basically a color.

 Do you advise clients to hide or expose their TVs?

 We all watch television and it plays a role whether we want it to or not.
 In this project, we went back and forth discussing whether to disguise the TV in the living room.
 At the end of the day, we agreed if you want to use your house, be who you are.
 So there’s a TV above the fireplace, but it’s not the focus of the room.